-Alaska Has 18 Domestic Violence and/or Sexual Assault Programs and three affiliate programs.
+Alaska Domestic Violence and/or Sexual Assault Programs located throughout the state to serve survivors.
 The following are our member programs throughout Alaska.
 For services, call the program closest to your location.

 Our Member Programs

 The Network has 18 member programs and two affiliate programs that provide: